 valve VEAB from Festo.
 After the residual tissue has been rinsed and removed, the surgeon inserts the new, artificial and clear lens.
 High-precision pressure regulation is also used during surgery on the anterior segment of the eye (vitrectomy).

 “Safety has top priority in our development goals.
-When developing the components and systems, we go to the limits of what is technically feasible so that we can obtain certifications from approval organizations like the FDA,” reports Dipl.-Ing.
+When developing the components and systems, we go to the limits of what is technically feasible so that we can obtain certifications from approval organisations like the FDA,” reports Dipl.-Ing.
 Paul Willi Coenen, Managing Director of BYTEC.
 Redundant valves are therefore included for each valve function.

 The technical basis for most functions is a complete pneumatic control unit consisting of solenoid valves and piezo valves.
 It drives the surgical tools, the vacuumassisted suction removal and the delivery of liquids.
 Positive characteristics of piezo valves: they are lightweight, quiet and accurate with minimal heat generation and practically wear-free.